briankhoi/obsidian-notes/UCSC/CSE182/SQL.md

 These modification operations change the state of the database and do not return any rows/values, but might return errors/error codes.

+Database modification statements are completely evaluated on the old state of the database, producing a new state of the database.

 **INSERT**
 A tuple $(v_1 , …, v_n)$ is inserted into the relation R, where attribute $A_i = v_i$ and default values (perhaps NULL) are entered for all missing attributes.